A Complete Guide to Testing AI and ML Applications

 Testing for Non-Functional Requirements (NFR)

 There are many AI-based QA products on the market, each with its own set of features.
-Here's a quick rundown of the four most commonly used AI tools in software quality assurance.
+Here's a quick rundown of the three most commonly used AI tools in software quality assurance.

 Applitools is a visual UI testing and monitoring program powered by artificial intelligence.
 It is a visual AI-powered end-to-end software testing platform that can be used by engineers and manual QA, as well as test automation, DevOps, and Digital Transformation, teams.
-Furthermore, the AI and ML algorithm is completely adaptive—it scans and analyses the app displays in the same way that a human eye and brain would, but with the power of a computer.
+Furthermore, the AI and ML algorithm is completely adaptive - it scans and analyses the app displays just like a human eye and brain would but with the power of a computer.

-Another popular cloud-based test automation solution that uses ML and AI is this one.
-Sauce Labs supports a wide range of browsers, operating systems, mobile emulators, simulators, and mobile devices.
-It also works at the pace that its consumers require.
-It also claims to be the world's largest continuous testing cloud, with over 800 browser and operating system combinations, 200 mobile emulators and simulators, and hundreds of genuine devices to choose from.
+Another popular cloud-based test automation solution that uses ML and AI is Sauce Labs.
+It supports a wide range of browsers, operating systems, mobile emulators, simulators, and mobile devices.
+It works at the pace that its consumers require.
+It also claims to be the world's largest continuous testing cloud, with over 800 browser and operating system combinations, 200 mobile emulators and simulators, and hundreds of genuine devices available.

 As AI and ML become more prevalent in our lives, it's crucial to ensure these systems are thoroughly tested to work as intended.
 The regularity with which the AI model is tested for accuracy affects the previous 'test once and deploy forever' strategy.

 As businesses increasingly use AI to construct systems and applications, testing approaches and procedures will evolve and improve over the next few years, eventually approaching the maturity and standardization of traditional testing methods.